Three times a week, we do our podcast, Verdict with Ted Cruz.

 Now the Democrats call Obama's shadow government a problem.

-President Obama took his Obama for America organization, converted it to organization for action.
+President Obama took his Obama for America organization, converted it to Organization for Action.

-That's what he's doing now, and that OFA is basically got entrenched bureaucrats.
+And that OFA is basically got entrenched bureaucrats.

-And they we now find out that a law firm has been basically established by former DOJ and White House counsels of President Obama to challenge everything that Donald Trump does.
+We now find out that a law firm has been basically established by former DOJ and White House counsels of President Obama to challenge everything that Donald Trump does.

-I wrote a book called Undemocratic, where I talked about unelected, unaccountable bureaucrats taking our liberties one agency at a time, and this is an entrenched part of the problem.
+I wrote a book called Undemocratic, where I talked about unelected, unaccountable bureaucrats taking our liberties one agency at a time.

 Joining me right now is our director of policy at the American Center for Law and Justice and Professor of Law, Professor Harry Hutchinson.